 I realized early on in my parenting life how powerful apologies to your kids can be.
 Sometimes I’m wrong.
 Sometimes I hurt their feelings.
 Sometimes they just want to be validated.
 And despite the fact that I’m really thinking “Mommy wouldn’t yell if you would just put your darn shoes on the first time I ask!!”, saying sorry works out better in the end.
 I feel like it even brings me and my kids closer to one another, which I imagine will be pretty important during the teen years.

 5. Say thank you.

-I had an interesting experience one rushed, busy school morning.
-I was running around trying to get three kids ready for school and daycare, while also getting myself ready for work.
+I had an interesting experience one rushed, busy school morning last year.
+I was running around trying to get three kids ready for school, while also getting myself ready for work.
 For some reason, at least one child is always irrational in my house in the mornings when I have to be somewhere.
 So, when that happened, my older daughter noticed how frazzled it was making me and decided she felt like being uber-helpful (which doesn’t always happen.
 She’s a kid.)

 6. Be grateful.

-Up until recently, I can’t say I’ve paid much attention to the whole gratitude movement.
-I’m not one to keep a journal and write down what I’m grateful for.
-As soon as someone tells me to be mindful, my eyes start glazing over because I have no idea what that really means.
-But I’ve had a few ‘Aha!’ moments lately that have made me really think about perspective.
-A lot of happiness comes from perspective and realizing just how good things are for you.
-So this will be the year that I’m more grateful.
-Oprah tells me it’ll make me happier.
-Why did it take me so long to listen?
+I can’t say I’ve paid all that much attention to the whole gratitude movement.
+I’m not one to keep a journal and write down what I’m grateful for, and as soon as someone tells me to be mindful, my eyes start glazing over because I have no idea what that really means.
+But the past two years have really made me really think about perspective.
+A lot of my happiness comes from realizing just how good things are for me.
+I’m lucky.
+I should be grateful.
+So now, I will be.